affective-brain-lab/ai-bias-discovery/README.md

 Correspondence authors: mosheglickman345@gmail.com, t.sharot@ucl.ac.uk

-How people seek and integrate information has consequences across domains from health to finance, making it important to identify systematic biases.
-The traditional approach — researchers generate bias hypotheses then test them experimentally — depends on researchers' own intuition and is therefore vulnerable to biases that go undetected.
-Here we developed a data-driven framework for bias discovery: machine learning identifies behavioral patterns that systematically deviate from a normative benchmark, large language models interpret these patterns as candidate biases, and controlled experiments validate them.
-Across three experiments (N = 444), this approach revealed a new bias: undervaluation of information under complexity.
-When facing complex decisions — where information is most beneficial — participants systematically underestimate its value, while overpaying for information on simple trials where it is least useful.
-Both biases lead to financial loss.
+Biases in how people seek and integrate information can lead to negative consequences across domains ranging from health to finance.
+It is thus crucial to identify common biases.
+Traditionally, researchers generate hypotheses regarding potential biases and then empirically test them.
+While successful, important biases may go undetected as researchers have limited cognitive resources and can be blind to their own biases.
+To overcome this, we developed a novel data-driven framework for bias discovery.
+We use machine learning to identify behavioral patterns that systematically deviate from a normative benchmark and large language models to interpret these patterns.
+We validate the identified biases through controlled experiments.
+Using this approach, we discovered a new bias: undervaluation of information under complexity.
+Across multiple experiments (N = 444), we reveal that when faced with complex situations, where information is particularly beneficial, participants systematically underestimate its value.
+In contrast, they overpay for information on simple trials, where information is least useful.
+As a result, they make worse decisions, resulting in monetary losses.
+Our AI-assisted method can be used to identify biases in domains ranging from perception to social judgment, significantly advancing the understanding of human cognition.

 ## Experiment 1